Is Summer Supposed To Be Capitalized

 Navigating the nuances of capitalization can be challenging, but with a few practical tips, you can confidently determine when to capitalize summer and other seasons.
 Here are some expert recommendations to guide you:

 Fourth, use grammar and style checking tools.
 Many software programs and online tools can help you identify potential capitalization errors.
 These tools can be particularly useful for catching mistakes that you might otherwise overlook.
-However, remember that these tools are not foolproof, so always use your own judgment as well.
+Even so, remember that these tools are not foolproof, so always use your own judgment as well.

 FAQ